Artur Herasymov: Scandal regarding the assignment and cancellation of diplomatic rank

 On 18 May 2019, the President of Ukraine, Petro Poroshenko, at the request of the Ministry of Foreign Affairs, awarded Herasymov the rank of Ambassador Extraordinary and Plenipotentiary of Ukraine to the OSCE.

 The awarding of the highest diplomatic rank to politicians from the presidential coalition (especially Herasymov) caused criticism from the diplomatic corps.
 Career diplomats, particularly from Ambassador of Ukraine to Italy, Yevhen Perelyhin, stated that "assigning high-level diplomatic ranks to people who are not members of the diplomatic corps is unprofessional and offensive from a moral point of view."
 There were also doubts about the legality of the decision, as the decision regarding the assignment of the role was appealed in the District Administrative Court of Kyiv.

 On 11 September 2019, President Volodymyr Zelenskyy, stripped Herasymov's diplomatic role, citing the decree former President Poroshenko had signed was declared "issued unreasonably".

-In February 2020, Herasymov sued President Zelenskyy, demanding that his decree would be illegal.
+In February 2020, Herasymov sued President Zelenskyy, demanding that his decree would be illegal and won the court case.

+Support for Colonel Roman Chervinsky in court

+July 18, 2024 Gerasimov, together with Petro Poroshenko and all MPs from the European Solidarity parliamentary faction, filed a petition to take Colonel Chervinsky on bail.
+The court ignored the bail application.